Flickerfest: History

 The festival originated as a small, local festival at Balmain High School in 1991.
 It has premiered an increasingly broader range of international short films since its establishment.

 In 2003, Flickerfest was recognised by the Academy of Motion Picture Arts and Science to qualify for Best Animation and Best Short Film categories of the Academy Awards.

 In 2010, the British Academy of Film and Television Arts (BAFTA) recognised that if a film from the UK won a category at Flickerfest, the film then became eligible for a BAFTA nomination.

 In 2013, Flickerfest received Academy accreditation for the Australian competition and in 2014 the Documentary section of the festival received Academy accreditation.

 Since 1991, Flickerfest has grown substantially.
 By 2018, the festival had grown to include 22 programmes shown, over 2,500 entries and 100 international shorts being showcased at the event.

 In 2020 Flickerfest was impacted by the COVID-19 pandemic in Australia.
 Flickerfest Canberra was due to run in April but was postponed.

 Bondi Flickerfest 2021, the 30th anniversary event is scheduled for 22–31 January.
 It will be run in a COVID-19 safe manner.

 Management

 Bronwyn Kidd is the festival's director as of 2018.
 Kidd curates several hundred short films for the annual event, and the following national tour.
-She also contributes to the curation of international film festivals such as The London Australian Film Festival at The Barbican.
+She has also contributed to the curation of international film festivals such as the former London Australian Film Festival at The Barbican.

 Flickerfest's production and tour manager is Shane Rennie, who has been involved in the production of Flickerfest since 2000.
 Rennie is involved in web population, technical presentation, festival production, and festival photography, and is also a member of the Flickerfest selection committee.
 Since 2005, he has organised the Flickerfest National Tour, working directly with venues that the tour will be held at to establish dates, media and online strategies, programme suggestions, and logistics.

 Leigh Russell is the Industry Liaison and primary coordinator of the 2018 Flickerfest jury and FlickerUp, a nationwide competition for primary and high school students.